-Ms. Marsha Suggs Smith joined the Board of Trustees on July 1, 2009, when she was appointed to serve the remainder of a six-year term, which ended on July 1, 2004.
+Ms. Marsha Suggs Smith joined the Board of Trustees on July 1, 2009, when she was appointed to serve the remainder of a six-year term.
 She was reappointed to a full six-year term in 2010 and again by Governor Larry Hogan in 2016.
-Ms. Smith is the immediate past chair of the Board of Trustees, having served for two years in that office.
+Ms. Smith served two terms as Chair of the Board of Trustees from 2015-2017.

 Ms. Suggs Smith was with the National Education Association from 1992 through 2008, where she served on the Board of Directors and the Executive Committee and worked with members around the country that focused on quality teaching and learning in public schools.
 Ms. Suggs Smith also worked for more than 30 years as a team leader resource teacher and assistant athletic director in Montgomery County Public Schools.
 She has a bachelor's degree in education from Tuskegee University, an Advanced Professional Teaching Certificate, and a Master's Equivalent.